Google's Nationwide Listing Ads Disrupt Real Estate Portal Dominance

 Market Context

-The real estate portal landscape has been dominated by Zillow Group, which reported $2.2 billion in 2023 revenue, primarily from its Premier Agent advertising program.
-CoStar Group's Homes.com and News Corp's Realtor.com have also invested heavily in competing for agent advertising dollars.
+The real estate portal landscape has been dominated by Zillow Group, whose Premier Agent advertising program has made it the leading destination for agent ad spend.
+News Corp's Realtor.com has also invested heavily in competing for those dollars.

 Google's entry changes the calculus.
 Rather than competing as a portal itself, Google offers something different: direct access to consumers at the moment of search intent, without the intermediary step of visiting a dedicated real estate platform.